Cotswolds Tour to Bibury

 Bibury has barely changed since the 18th century, making it a little corner of the UK that’s like stepping back in time, capturing the England of the romantic poets.
-Stone houses with sloping roofs are clad with flowers and ivy as narrow country lanes lead towards idyllic rivers and streams.
+Stone houses with sloping roofs are clad with flowers and ivy as the narrow country lanes of this Cotswolds tour lead towards idyllic rivers and streams.

 The clean waters of the Coln also provide some of the best brown trout in the country, and the Bibury trout farm – right in the centre of the village – provides the freshest fish around.
 You can purchase fresh or smoked trout from the shop, alongside other fresh local farm goods such as bread, milk and eggs.
 The farm is also open to visitors, who watch the pools jolt into life during feeding times.
 It’s also a great spot for wildlife and is rife with kingfishers, ducks, swans and water voles.
 You can even catch your own trout in the beginners’ pool!

-Bibury is also a great place for a relaxing pub lunch as the Catherine Wheel, a classic Cotswold pub complete with low ceilings, original beams, roaring log fires and a beautiful beer garden for summer al fresco dining.
+Bibury is also a great place for a relaxing pub lunch during your Cotswolds tour as the Catherine Wheel, a classic Cotswold pub complete with low ceilings, original beams, roaring log fires and a beautiful beer garden for summer al fresco dining.
 The Bibury Court Hotel also provides breakfast, lunch, dinner and the traditional afternoon tea inside a magnificent Jacobean mansion.